Lewis Wolpert: Books and media

 In the early 1980s, he began broadcasting on BBC Radio 3 and Radio 4 as a science commentator, with his broadcast conversations with scientists published as A Passion for Science (1988).
 He went on to write a number of popular science books, including The Unnatural Nature of Science (1994), Six Impossible Things Before Breakfast: The Evolutionary Origins of Belief (2006), Triumph of the Embryo (1991) and How We Live And Why We Die: The Secret Lives of Cells (2009).
 His book Malignant Sadness (1999) explored his own experiences with clinical depression at the age of 65.

 In 2011, Wolpert published You're Looking Very Well, a book on the social and scientific aspects of aging.
 The book was withdrawn from sale by its publisher in 2014 after being found to contain numerous passages copied without attribution from the scientific literature and from various websites, including Wikipedia.
 Publication of Wolpert's upcoming book, Why Can't a Woman Be More Like a Man?, was also delayed after passages of that book were found to be copied without attribution.
 Wolpert apologised and took responsibility for the errors with the explanation "totally inadvertent and due to carelessness".

 Personal life

 Wolpert married his first wife Elizabeth Brownstein in 1961 in a marriage that ended in divorce.
 He later married the Australian writer Jill Neville and they remained married until Neville's death from cancer in 1997.
 He married Alison Hawkes in 2016 and the couple remained married until his death.
 Wolpert had four children including Miranda Wolpert and Daniel Wolpert, professors in neuroscience and clinical psychology, from his first marriage, and two stepchildren.

-Wolpert died on 28 January 2021, from COVID-19-related complications.
-He was 91.
+On 28 January 2021, Wolpert died at University College Hospital in London from COVID-19-related complications, during the COVID-19 pandemic in England.